MichaelG0/school-app/README.md

 email: admin@admin.com\
 password adminadmin

-To check student application, you need to install maildev and run it.\
+To test student application, you need to install maildev and run it.\
 Open Git Bash and run:
 ```
 npm i maildev